Routing, Trust & RPKI

 Above: Francis Greenway on the front of Australia’s $10 banknote, circulated from 1966 to 1994

 Issuers have given important documents, like paper money, more security measures over time.
-There’s a constant battle against forgers like Francis Greenway.
+There’s a constant battle against forgers.
+(Pictured above is Francis Howard Greenway, an English-born architect who was exiled to Australia for forgery.)
 Issuers face the risk that people will reject legitimate documents when they cannot distinguish them from fakes.
 Users face the risk that they accept a forgery or reject a real document, losing value in both situations.

 Banknotes are a mechanism for communicating value between participants in a transaction.
 They are one set of identifiers used in the baking system.
 Traders might decide to reject customers who regularly supply fake banknotes.